 Linda Rideout, archaeologist, anthropologist, geographic information scientist.
 Linda graduated Suma Cum Laude with an undergraduate degree in Geography-Anthropology.
 Her main concentration is in Archaeology.
 She has a minor in Global Studies and certificate in Geographic Information in Science.
 Linda is nearing the completion of her Masters degree in GIS.
 Among other accomplishments, she has worked twice as an intern with the Smithsonian Museum and has worked on a NASA-funded mapping project in Maine.
 She currently works for local government as a digital cartographer.
 Confirmed member of the Adkins family. https://www.rideoutcv.com/projects-and-internships

 Professor Kenneth B. Tankersley, anthropologist, geologist, archaeologist.
 Professor Tankersley received his Masters of Arts in Anthropology from the University of Cincinnati, his Ph.D. in Anthropology from the University of Indiana and his Post-Doctorate degree in Quaternary Research from the Illinois State Museum.
-(Professor Tankersley reviewed the STR-based DNA results of my family.)
+(Professor Tankersley reviewed and commented on the STR-based DNA results posted on the main page of the blog.)
 Professor Tankersley is currently an associate professor at the University of Cincinnati.
 He is the director of two laboratories, the Court Archaeological Research Facility and the Ohio Valley Archaeological Laboratory.

 Donald and Teresa Yates, authors of “Cherokee DNA Studies, Real People Who Proved the Geneticists Wrong” and numerous other publications.
 Owners of DNA Consultants.